Meilky/Meilky/README.md

 ### Hi there

-Am Meilky and am a little coder
+Am Meilky and I am a little coder

 This is all the language I can work with:
  - [JavaScript](#JavaScript)